remcoov/avataaars/README.md

 ## Using Avataaars

-In your twig templates, you can create a lot of different Avataaars by playing with all the optional settings.
+In your twig templates, you can create a lot of different Avataaars by playing with all the [available settings](#available-settings).
 The Avataaar icon used for this Craft CMS plugin, for example, is made with the following settings:

 ```
 {% set avataaar = craft.avataaars.avataaar({